Support Page Content

 - State of California resident

 - Students must have health insurance that is compliant with the Affordable Care Act

 To apply, students must submit a packet with the following application materials, addressed to President Nelsen, Panetta Congressional Internship, c/o Center for California Studies, Sacramento State, 6000 J Street, Sacramento, CA 95819-6081.
-Drop off application materials in Tahoe Hall, Room 3046.
+Email completed application materials to Mal Almeida at firstname.lastname@example.org

 - Two references, including one Sacramento State professor familiar with the applicant’s academic work.